This information explains how to prepare for and what to expect when you have your ablation procedure at Memorial Sloan Kettering (MSK).

-While you are in the hospital, let your doctor or nurse know if you have pain.
+While you’re in the hospital, let your doctor or nurse know if you have pain.
 They will give you medication for your pain.

-If you are going home the same day, your nurse will remove your IV.
-Your nurse will explain your discharge instructions to both you and your care partner before you go home.
+If you’re going home the same day, your nurse will remove your IV.
+Your nurse will explain your discharge instructions to both you and your caregiver before you go home.

-If you are going to be admitted overnight, you will be transferred to a hospital room.
-Most people are discharged the following day.Back to top
+If you’re staying in the hospital overnight, you will be transferred to a hospital room.
+Most people are discharged the day after their procedure.Back to top

 You will have follow-up imaging tests and doctor’s appointments.
 These are to make sure that the treatment has completely killed the tumor.
 Call your doctor’s office if you don’t already have imaging tests set up.Back to top